Video game: Collecting and preservation

 Players of video games often maintain collections of games.
-More recently there has been interest in retrogaming, focusing on games from the first decades.
+More recently there has been interest in retro gaming, focusing on games from the first decades.
 Games in retail packaging in good shape have become collector's items for the early days of the industry, with some rare publications having gone for over as of 2020.
 Separately, there is also concern about the preservation of video games, as both game media and the hardware to play them degrade over time.
 Further, many of the game developers and publishers from the first decades no longer exist, so records of their games have disappeared.
 Archivists and preservations have worked within the scope of copyright law to save these games as part of the cultural history of the industry.

 There are many video game museums around the world, including the National Videogame Museum in Frisco, Texas, which serves as the largest museum wholly dedicated to the display and preservation of the industry's most important artifacts.
 Europe hosts video game museums such as the Computer Games Museum in Berlin and the Museum of Soviet Arcade Machines in Moscow and Saint-Petersburg.
 The Museum of Art and Digital Entertainment in Oakland, California is a dedicated video game museum focusing on playable exhibits of console and computer games.
 The Video Game Museum of Rome is also dedicated to preserving video games and their history.
 The International Center for the History of Electronic Games at The Strong in Rochester, New York contains one of the largest collections of electronic games and game-related historical materials in the world, including a 5000 sqft exhibit which allows guests to play their way through the history of video games.
 The Smithsonian Institution in Washington, DC has three video games on permanent display: Pac-Man, Dragon's Lair, and Pong.

 The Museum of Modern Art has added a total of 20 video games and one video game console to its permanent Architecture and Design Collection since 2012.
 In 2012, the Smithsonian American Art Museum ran an exhibition on "The Art of Video Games".
 However, the reviews of the exhibit were mixed, including questioning whether video games belong in an art museum.